Adrydevmateo/results-summary-component-main/README.md

-# Some assets from this project where provided by Frontend Mentor
+# Some assets on this project where provided by Frontend Mentor

 - Frontend Mentor [https://www.frontendmentor.io/]